jasonh14/ID-SMSA/README.md

 # ID-SMSA: Indonesian stock market dataset for sentiment analysis

-This repository contains datasets related to our paper [PRDECT-ID: Indonesian product reviews dataset for emotions classification tasks](https://doi.org/10.1016/j.dib.2022.108554).
-This dataset is also available on the [Mendeley Data website](https://data.mendeley.com/datasets/574v66hf2v/1).
+This repository contains datasets related to our paper [ID-SMSA: Indonesian stock market dataset for sentiment analysis](https://doi.org/10.1016/j.dib.2022.108554).
+This dataset is also available on the [Mendeley Data website](https://doi.org/10.1016/j.dib.2025.111571).

 ## Value of the Data

-- To the best of our knowledge, the [PRDECT-ID dataset](https://github.com/rhiosutoyo/PRDECT-ID-Indonesian-Product-Reviews-Dataset/blob/main/Dataset/PRDECT-ID%20Dataset.csv) is the first Indonesian product reviews dataset annotated with emotions.
+- Public stock market datasets are typically in English and focus on foreign stock markets.
+None of them focus on the Indonesian stock market.
+ID-SMSA is the first Indonesian stock market dataset presented in Indonesia.
+Moreover, this high quality, domain specific dataset is annotated for sentiment analysis tasks that supports the research community in learning and understanding Indonesian stock market.
-- The PRDECT-ID dataset contains 5400 product reviews, spread over 29 different product categories and ready to use for an emotions classification task.
+- The dataset contains more than 3000 sentiment tweets (i.e., positive, neutral, negative) related to the Indonesian stock market, mined from X (formerly Twitter) using the top 10 most significant market caps in the Indonesian stock market as the keyword and ranged within the period of January 12, 2021, to March 1, 2024.
+It is annotated following specific annotation criteria created and reviewed by an expert in clinical psychology.
-- The annotation process follows emotions annotation criteria created by an expert in clinical psychology.
+- ID-SMSA dataset can be utilized for research community such as researchers, developers, stock analysts to analyze the sentiment trends and stock-related discussions and gain insights using existing Natural Language Processing (NLP) models like BERT, LSTM, and Transformer.
+Thus, it enables the development of sentiment analysis models specifically trained on the Indonesian financial market, contributing to both academic research and real-world financial applications.
-- The PRDECT-ID dataset offers additional attributes from the product reviews for other text classification tasks, such as sentiment classification using the “Sentiment” data.
+- The dataset includes extra attributes and metadata, such as tweet date, quote count, reply count, retweet count, and favorite count.
+These attributes open the possibilities for broader sentiment analysis research, including market reactions, social media influence, and investor sentiment dynamics overtime.
+These could improve models for classifying tweet sentiment and may also be helpful for future sentiment analysis research.

 ## Data Annotation